UNIVERSITY UNITARIAN CHURCH

 Soul Matters was started by UU minister Rev. Scott Tayler over 10 years ago, but now a whole staff of religious professionals research and publish the monthly packets.

 The Soul Matters themes for 2025-26 are: September: Building Belonging; October: Cultivating Compassion; November: Nurturing gratitude; December: Choosing Hope; January: Practicing Resistance; February: Embodying Resilience; April: Embracing Possibility; May: Awakening Curiosity; and June: Flourishing Together.
-UUC will cover Oct-Dec this fall; second spring sessions will cover Feb-Mar through May/June.
+UUC spring sessions will cover March through May.

 • Spring 2022: Welcoming the Unwelcome, by Pema Chödrön